The difference between dogma and doctrine is the difference between faith and thought.

 “You are rather dogmatic in your espousal of atheism, Mr. Shermer,” said a caller on the radio to Michael Shermer, publisher of Skeptic Magazine.

-I note here as well (not quite parenthetically) that none of the new atheists I’ve ever heard or read — and I admit my exposure is intentionally limited, in large measure because of this very subject: their insufferable militancy and dogmatism (my sweet mother and many of my loved ones are religious, though I am not) — none, I say, whom I’ve ever heard or read have made the full and fundamental case for atheism, though Christopher Hitchens and a couple of others danced closely around it a few times, and that case isn’t metaphysical or ethical but epistemological: because God, like Grendel and little green men, is an arbitrary claim, and arbitrary claims are inadmissible.
+I note here as well (not quite parenthetically) that none of the new atheists I’ve ever heard or read — and I admit my exposure is intentionally limited, in large measure because of this very subject: their insufferable militancy and dogmatism — none, I say, whom I’ve ever heard or read have made the full and fundamental case for atheism, though Christopher Hitchens and a couple of others danced closely around it a few times, and that case isn’t metaphysical or ethical but epistemological: because God, like Grendel and little green men, is an arbitrary claim, and arbitrary claims are inadmissible.

 Many atheists will argue that atheism provides its own protection against dogma.
 Atheism is on principle opposed to faith, they will say, and therefore any attempt to take atheistic principles on faith cannot be done.
 I agree that atheism doesn’t require faith — and I often hear believers incorrectly charge that atheism is just another sort of faith — yet I still think the atheist argument isn’t accurate: atheism does not, in my opinion, provide its own protection against dogma, inasmuch as any system of beliefs, even scientific, must undergo deep scrutiny, which means that proponents must individually put forth the effort required in order to critically examine and understand the system.
 If and as far as this isn’t done while yet proclaiming the truth of the doctrine, it is dogmatic.

-A system of beliefs, whether accurate or inaccurate, becomes a dogma when the preponderance of proponents do what I’ve just described — and, even more, when the official leaders and spokespeople for it replace reasoning with militancy and decrees: things intolerantly expected of a person to either accept or obey — or the person is a heretic.
+A system of beliefs, whether accurate or inaccurate, becomes a dogma when the preponderance of proponents do what I’ve just described — and, even more, when the official leaders and spokespeople for it replace reasoning with militancy and any kind of decrees from or of authority: things expected of a person to either accept or obey — or the person is a heretic.

 It almost goes without saying here that not all atheists are dogmatists – just as not all Marxists are dogmatists, just as not all religious people are dogmatists.